 I’ve loved beef my whole life and have always enjoyed classics like Short Ribs, Beef Stew, and Prime Rib for special occasions, but since I’ve shifted into ways of eating like paleo, keto, and even carnivore in the past 4 years, meat has become the staple of my diet.

 In other words, I’ve been making a ton of it, and I’ve really figured out how to honor a precious piece of beef.
-Given the cost, I’ve included as much detail as I can to help you nail the doneness every time.

 Why This Recipe Works

-We utilize multiple heat sources on the grill for perfect cooking – While a lot of the greatness of grilling is the singe those cast iron grates make on the outside of the steak, you actually want to partially use the lid to turn it into an oven as well.
+We utilize multiple heat sources on the grill for perfect cooking – While a lot of the greatness of grilling is the singe of high heat those cast iron grates make on the outside of the steak, you actually want to partially use the lid to turn it into an oven as well.
 This makes it so that the interior of the steak heats up without overcooking the exterior.